Conference Awards

 Social Justice Leader Award

-This award honors individuals who have shown exceptional commitment and leadership in promoting social justice, particularly in addressing the rights and needs of vulnerable communities affected by human trafficking.
-Through persistent advocacy, education, service, or community engagement, these individuals drive tangible, community-level change and exemplify compassion, integrity, and resilience.
+This award honors individuals or organizations who have shown exceptional commitment and leadership in promoting social justice, particularly in addressing the rights and needs of vulnerable communities affected by human trafficking.
+Through persistent advocacy, education, service, or community engagement, they drive tangible, community-level change and exemplify compassion, integrity, and resilience.
 Their leadership uplifts others, strengthens collective efforts, and contributes meaningfully to the ongoing fight for equity and human dignity.

 Past Awardees: